zulkarnaenfhr/indonesia-covid-mapping-react/README.md

 # Indonesia Covid-19 Risk Score Mapping and Data Dashboard

 Indonesia Covid-19 Mapping and Data Dashboard is a website that can monitor the latest conditions for the COVID-19 pandemic in Indonesia developed by SpaceCapt-Tech 2020.
-This project is very useful for the public if they want to do the latest monitoring of the covid-19 pandemic in Indonesia. this project was created using react js technology and some of its supporting libraries
+This project is very useful for the public if they want to do the latest monitoring of the covid-19 pandemic in Indonesia. this project was created using react js technology and some of its supporting libraries.
+To see the project being in a deploy in vercel app, these are the result <a href="https://indonesia-covid-mapping-react.vercel.app/" target="_blank">Indonesian Covid-19 Mapping and Data Dashboard</a>

 ## Method

 ### Data

-for my own data I use several sources with the main source from <a href="https://covid19.go.id/dokumentasi-api" target="_blank">Covid19.go.id</a>. because the application programming interface provided by the government is blocked by the cors policy.
-So I used the api provided by <a href="https://github.com/Reynadi531/api-covid19-indonesia-v2" target="_blank">Reynaldi531</a>. then for the City Score and Indonesia Covid-19 News, I outsmarted it by retrieving API using node Js with Express, Cors, and node-fetch libraries.
+For my own data I use several sources with the main source from <a href="https://covid19.go.id/dokumentasi-api" target="_blank">Covid19.go.id</a>.
+Because the application programming interface provided by the government is blocked by the cors policy, So I outsmarted it by retrieving API using node Js with Express, Cors, and node-fetch libraries.
 After being called, it will return to JSON with cors option-origin only the website link that I used.
 For the Documentation <a href="https://github.com/zulkarnaenfhr/api-covid-indonesia" target="_blank">Github</a>, for online response <a href="https://api-covid-indonesia.herokuapp.com/" target="_blank">Heroku Apps</a>

 ### Map